clipperhouse/uax29/graphemes/README.md

 }
 ```

-We implement [ECMA-48](https://ecma-international.org/publications-and-standards/standards/ecma-48/) C0 and C1 control codes, 7-bit and 8-bit, in UTF-8 encoding.
+We implement [ECMA-48](https://ecma-international.org/publications-and-standards/standards/ecma-48/) C0 and C1 control codes, 7-bit and 8-bit.
+Note that 8-bit control codes are not UTF-8 encoded, and in fact are not valid UTF-8.
+Caveat emptor.

 ### Benchmarks